‘Anyone can be fit. It’s being hard that’s hard’

 – Gawain in “Feet in the Clouds: a Tale of Fell-running and Obsession”, by Richard Askwith

 You may be thinking that Ultrarunning can’t be that hard, I mean 50k isn’t that much further than a marathon… And in some ways the transition from road marathon to Ultra isn’t that hard, if you prepare for the differences properly.
 The physical running training is a logical, and not too extreme, progression from a normal half or full marathon training plan.
-We believe that with the right training anyone that can finish a half marathon can train to run an Ultra.
+We believe that with the right training approach and coaching anyone that can finish a half marathon can train to run an Ultra.
 But an Ultra has a different set of demands.
 And we know it requires a holistic approach to training; preparing your body, mind and kit.

 It depends is always an easy answer but, it really does depend.
 There is no such thing as a ‘normal’ ultra.
 Therefore, the first step in preparing for any event is to study the course and figure out what makes it hard; this is what you prepare for, not the ability to run X, Y, Z but your ability to endure 1, 2, 3, 4, 5 and 6 difficult moments.
 For us, regardless of the distance, this will include one or more of the following.